 Perhaps your potential customers are having trouble determining what holiday activities they can reasonably expect to accomplish and enjoy in one day.
 Maybe they are trying to decide between two hotels and need some assistance in understanding the pros and cons of each option.

-Your job of helping customers have a fantastic holiday begins the moment they decide they’d like to travel because that’s when your customer’s journey begins.
+Your job of helping customers have a fantastic holiday begins the moment they decide they’d like to travel.
 To attract and serve your customers well, you must put yourself in their shoes and deeply understand their journey.
-That way, you can make it as smooth and enjoyable as possible, from start to finish.
+That’s the job of any great guide.

 Build your marketing hourglass

-Now that you are aware of the touchpoints and you understand your customer’s journey, you can begin to build your marketing hourglass.
-This information helps you structure your marketing hourglass with strategic touchpoints, campaigns, and processes that offer an excellent customer experience.
+Once you are aware of the touchpoints and you understand your customer’s journey, you can begin to build your marketing hourglass.
+This information helps you structure your marketing hourglass with strategic touchpoints, campaigns, and processes that define excellent customer experience.